-For INFJs (and INTJs, who share Se as a shadow function), stress causes an “obsessive focus on external data,” an “overindulgence in sensual pleasure,” and an “adversarial attitude toward the outer world.”
+For INFJs, stress causes an “obsessive focus on external data,” an “overindulgence in sensual pleasure,” and an “adversarial attitude toward the outer world.”
 The first one can make us irritable and obsessive.
 The second often takes the form of overeating, shopping for things we don’t need, and generally becoming self-centered.
 The third is a defensive response to feeling like the entire world is spinning out of control.

 Their hypersensitivity to potentially dangerous surroundings can promote uneasiness about people as well. … An INFJ said she “becomes suspicious.
 Usually I’m tolerant, curious, and compassionate, so ‘out of character’ for me means I’m unaccepting and frustrated with the world.” …

 Stress isn’t the only thing that can bring out an INFJ’s angry side.
-Jenn Granneman, the INFJ blogger of “Introvert, Dear” wrote an excellent article that addresses this issue: “How INFJs Deal with Conflict: 10 Confessions.”
-Here’s a quote:
+Back in 2014 Jenn Granneman of “Introvert, Dear” wrote an excellent article that addresses this issue.
+“How INFJs Deal with Conflict: 10 Confessions” is no longer available online, but here’s a quote:

 Don’t underestimate my gentle nature.
 I’m not all warm fuzzies and smiles.
 If you cross one of my deeply held inner values, I become extremely outspoken and crusading.
 If I see someone else being hurt, I’ll have a strong urge to be their protector and defend them.
 An angry INFJ can deliver a wrath and intensity you’ve probably never experienced before.
 Think Jesus in the temple with whips, turning over the money changers’ tables.